 Support Us Button Widget

-Public pools to cool off in around Lexington
+Public pools to keep you cool in Lexington

 To make those hot days a little more bearable, we’ve rounded up some spots to beat the heat.